Uniforms of the New Zealand Army: Current uniforms

-In June 2019, the New Zealand Defence Force announced that NZMTP, a variant of the UK Armed Forces’ MTP camouflage, itself a variant of Crye Precision's Multicam, would replace the current issue MCU camouflage pattern and the uniform will revert to the 2008 cut.
-These changes apply to the whole of the armed forces with the changeover to be fully completed by 2023.
+In June 2019, the New Zealand Defence Force announced that New Zealand multi-terrain pattern (NZMTP), a variant of the UK Armed Forces’ Multi-Terrain Pattern (MTP) camouflage, itself a variant of Crye Precision's Multicam, would replace the current issue MCU camouflage pattern and the uniform will revert to the 2008 cut with Crye G3 style UBACS also being issued to most units.
+These changes were applied to the whole of the NZDF and the changeover was fully completed in 2023.
 Reasons for the change include material sourcing challenges, poor uniform fitting for female service personnel, subpar performance of the camouflage pattern itself, as well as material pattern commonality with Crye Precision's Multicam pattern that is used by over 40 countries, allowing exploitation of current off-the-shelf military clothing and equipment for faster entry to service.
+The new uniforms continued to be manufactured by Workwear Group Pty Ltd.